SalamataBah/Capstone/README.old.md

 - [x] Monday - Holiday
 - [ ] Tuesday
 	- [ ] Build the frontend of the home page (Header, Hero, About, Contact, Footer), FAQs, Success Stories Pages
-	- [ ] Build Login and Sign Up Buttons
-	- [ ] Build the Chat, Notifications, Share location buttons
 - [ ] Wednesday
 	- [ ] Build the Login and Sign Up Pages
-	- [ ] Integrate the authentication with Facebook and Google and LinkedIn APIs
-	- [ ] Create the user profiles for the user and mentor
-	- [ ] Office Hours
+	- [ ] Build More frontend components
 - [ ] Thursday
-	- [ ] Create the Mentorship page where users can filter and find mentors (this include the search input)
+	- [ ] Integrate the authentication with  LinkedIn APIs
-	- [ ] Create the feed page where users can see posts and comment and like them
+	- [ ] Build Login and Sign Up Buttons
 - [ ] Friday
 	- [ ] Fix any roadblock
+	- [ ] Create the user profiles for the user and mentor
 	- [ ] Finish set goals

 Week 2 - The goal of this week is to add functionalities to the frontend and start connecting the backend.
 Any technical problem will addressed to manager or during office hours.

 - [ ] Monday
 	- [ ] Office Hours
+	- [ ] Create the Mentorship page where users can filter and find mentors (this include the search input)
 	- [ ] Write matching algorithm connected to find Mentor Button
 - [ ] Tuesday
 	- [ ] Pull Data from LinkedIn Api